neo-ngd/LogServer/README.md

 # LogServer
-a log server for neo-cli with LogBackendPlugin
+A log server for neo-cli with LogPlugin
-* save logs from your cn-node into files
+* save logs from your consensus node into files
 * transfer your logs to partner, another LogServer
 ## requisite
 install go at least v1.10
-use with LogBackendPlugin v1.0.0
+use with LogPlugin v1.0.0
 ## installation
 * git clone https://github.com/neo-ngd/LogServer.git
 ## configuration